-Advisor in strategy and organisation with long experience from both large and small companies, and the public sector.
+Innovator, researcher and writer.
+Long experience from both large and small companies, and the public sector.
 I have a great interest in how innovations, IT, and the Internet transform companies, their business models, organisations, and society.
 Read more about me.

-My PhD thesis only exists in the form of a web site (I code HTML) - 'Web theses and Encyclopedias in search of new business models'↗.
+My PhD thesis only exists in the form of a website (I code HTML) - 'Ecosystems for encyclopedias, research communication and PhD theses'↗.
 It has met with a lot of resistance at the Department of Business Administration at the School of Economics (LUSEM↗) at Lund University.
 The issue is my ambition to get the site accepted as a thesis and not print a required book and PDF.
 I will now most likely have to switch to another university! with a higher degree of digital litteracy.

 Digital transformation and simplicity